Talapatheia began as a personal exploration of healing, voice, embodiment, and self-expression.

 I’m Tala, and I help women understand their behavioral and thought patterns so they can reclaim authorship over their lives.

 My work supports women in getting to know themselves more honestly — how they respond to stress, how past experiences still shape their choices, and how disconnected they may feel from their bodies without fully realizing it.
-Through body awareness, guided practices, and real conversations, I create space for clarity, responsibility, and choice.
+Through body awareness, womb centered practices, and real conversations, I create space for clarity, responsibility, and choice.

 Why I do